danhowett/trace/README.md

 - Click **Connect workspace** → **Create new** to choose a location and filename, or **Open existing** to resume auto-saving into a file you made earlier.
 - A green indicator confirms "Auto-saving to *[file]*" once connected.
 - After a full browser restart, click **Connect → Open** once to re-link the file (browsers drop the file handle when closed).
 Between launches you remain protected by browser storage.

+The workspace file stores your **entire workspace**, not just the active case — every open case, plus which case and tab you were last on.
+Reconnecting after a crash restores all of it exactly as you left it.

 ### Save to file